-The National Archives, the Welsh Government through its CyMAL: Museums, Libraries and Archives Wales division, the Public Record Office of Northern Ireland, the Scottish Council on Archives and National Records of Scotland are the assessing bodies for Archive Service Accreditation.
+The assessing bodies for Archive Service Accreditation are: The National Archives, the Welsh Government through its CyMAL: Museums, Libraries and Archives Wales division, the Public Record Office of Northern Ireland and the Scottish Council on Archives and National Records of Scotland.
 They are responsible for the initial assessment of applications in their home nation and for making recommendations for accreditation to the accreditation panel.

 Assessment and validation teams gauge how far the applicant service meets the requirements of the Archive Service Accreditation standard based on information supplied on the application form and supporting documents, and where relevant the on site visit.
 They then make a recommendation to the next available accreditation panel meeting, which will make the formal decision on the award of accredited status.

 In England, on site validation visits will take place within given periods each year preceding the meetings of the accreditation panel, by arrangement with the application service.
 Archive services selected for an on site validation visit will be given information in advance about what to expect.
-They will also be contacted a minimum of one week in advance of the visit with details of any specific areas that will be reviewed.
+They will also be contacted a minimum of one week in advance of the visit with details of any specific areas under review.